lnxjedi/awstools/README.md

 resources, AWS Tools focuses on a higher-level abstraction layer for dynamically creating, starting, stopping, etc. resources.

+## Status
+`awstools` is an in-progress re-write of 'ruby-awstools', with as yet no usable functionality.

 ## Intent
 The intent is to create a tool that uses the AWS API to manage individual server instances, essentially implementing a flexible data center in the Cloud.
 The intial driver was for